 Know—or get to know—your audience.
 Without a sense of who you are reaching out to, your messaging will fall on deaf ears.
 Or worse yet, on no ears at all.

 Create a master mailing list

-If you don't have one already, create a master mailing list.
 You might start with a simple spreadsheet or more advanced donor management software.
 This list should include names, email addresses and postal addresses along with other relevant demographic details.
 Better yet, segment the list by key groups (such as donors, volunteers and so on).

 Define your message

 Can your board members, staff and volunteers quickly explain what your organization does?
 Successful communication requires an organization to define—and refine—its message.
 As a nonprofit leader, you are working to foster a sense of ownership over the issues your organization aims to tackle.
 Use your messaging to motivate people to take action.